nemec/clipr/README.md

   so it is no longer writing only to `Console.Error`.
 * Allow each verb to inherit the `--help` trigger so that you can get detailed help information for verbs.
+* Remove exception throwing when an error occurs. (#31)
+* Change parsing return type to a union indicating whether parsing succeeded, a trigger was hit, or an error occurred. (#34)

 ### 2017-07-13 1.6.0.1